stcorp/harp/doc/conventions/variable_names.rst

 An AVK that only depends once on the vertical dimension is a column averaging kernel, and an AVK that depends twice on the vertical dimension is a profile averaging kernel.
 The 'amf' postfix is used for air mass factors.
-The 'dfs' postfix is used for the 'degree of freedom for signal' for vertical profiles which equals the trace of the two dimensional AVK and provides information on the vertical resolution and information content of profiles.
+The 'dfs' postfix is used for the 'degree of freedom for signal' for vertical profiles which equals the trace or diagonal of the two-dimensional AVK and provides information on the vertical resolution and information content of profiles.